TonyRipa/PlaceValue/README.md

 System Requirements
 --------------------
-A standards-compliant browser (Firefox for Ubuntu 47.0+ or equivalent)
+A standards-compliant browser (Firefox 79.0+ or equivalent)